elan-ev/opencast-php-library/README.md

 # opencast-php-library
 This php composer package is meant to provide an unified easy-to-use Opencast RESTful API library.
-It has been designed to make most of commonly used REST Endpoints available to the developers of thisr-party application including LMSes such as Stud.IP, Moodle and ILIAS.
+It has been designed to make most of commonly used REST Endpoints available to the developers of thirt-party applications including LMSes such as Stud.IP, Moodle and ILIAS.

 # Requisitions
 <b>PHP Version 7.2.5 or above</b> as well as <b>cURL</b> is required by this library.